Megan Rapinoe: Early life

 Rapinoe grew up in Redding, California, with her parents, Jim and Denise, and five siblings, including her fraternal twin Rachael Rapinoe.
 Denise and Jim raised seven children together, not all their own.
 Denise has a son and daughter, Michael and Jenny, from a previous marriage; then came older brother Brian and then the twins five years later.
 Jim and her grandfather Jack both served in the Army.
 She has Italian (from her paternal grandfather) and Irish ancestry.
 She idolized her older brother Brian and started playing soccer at age three after watching him play the sport, but he started using drugs when the girls were in second grade.
 When she was ten and he was fifteen, he was put in juvenile detention, and was thereafter in and out of various prisons including Pelican Bay State Prison.
 Brian has since made a determined effort to avoid drugs after seeing his younger sister's success in international soccer.
-For Rachael and Megan, soccer was a means to get away from the drug abuse that is widespread in rural California.